eonist/TestRunner/README.md

 > Simplifies running UI-tests

 ## Description:
-- TestRunner is a Swift package that simplifies running UI tests for iOS and macOS.
-- It allows you to create scenes that can be played and receive notifications upon their completion.
-- You can iterate through scenes in sequences, reuse common scenes such as `LoginScene` and `LogoutScene`, and operate asynchronously.
+`TestRunner` is a Swift package that simplifies running UI tests for iOS and macOS.
+It allows you to create scenes—series of steps—that can be played and receive notifications upon their completion.
+You can iterate through scenes in sequences, reuse common scenes like `LoginScene` and `LogoutScene`, and operate asynchronously.

 ## How does it work
 TestRunner allows you to: